ArunSahadeo/ArunSahadeo.github.io/_posts/2021-11-07-subnetting-maths.md

 ### What is the network address?

+The network address is used for identifying the parts of an IP address that are reserved to the network, and can be used to identify the subnet.

 ### What is the broadcast address?

+Addresses all of the devices in the target network simultaneously.

 ### Converting an IP address into binary form